CreativeSDK/ios-getting-started-samples/Getting Started/Guide/GettingStarted.md

     + Click the plus icon at the bottom.
     + Now enter the relative or absolute path to the directory where you uncompressed the CSDK frameworks.
     + Choose **non-recursive**<br /><br />

-5. Add preprocessor macro (for build 0.1.2118 ONLY):
-    + Back on Build Settings , scroll down to Apple LLVM x.x Preprocessing.
-Click on the Preprocessor Macros property and add the following.

-            USE_CSDK_COMPONENTS

 Your setup is done.
 Now you can open any of your project files and import the framework: